113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <strong>Command options</strong>:
 <dl>
   <dt>--guid (optional)</dt>
-  <dd>Display account ID only</dd>
+  <dd>Display account ID only.</dd>
 </dl>

 ## bluemix iam account-users
 {: #bluemix_iam_account_users}

 Displays users associated with the account.
-This operation can be performed only by the account owner.
+This operation can only be performed by the account owner.

 ```
 bluemix iam account-users